 With all these moving parts, a slight slip-up can trigger a significant disruption of service.
 That being said, there are four general areas of temperature-controlled shipping that require special attention to ensure problems don't occur.

-The cold supply chain requires a lot of planning, paperwork control, and of course, safe and efficient freight movement.
-However, within each of these four areas are multiple microscopic steps that must be followed to a “T” to ensure temperature-controlled goods arrive safe and without exposure to harmful and potentially deadly bacteria.
+Within each of these areas are multiple microscopic steps that must be followed to a "T" to ensure temperature-controlled goods arrive safe and without exposure to harmful and potentially deadly bacteria.

 Let's dig a little deeper and have a peek at what these four areas entail.